CSA-OCP-GER/unicorn/challenges.scheduling.md

 ```

 Now, we need to simulate a situation, where pods can't be scheduled anymore.
 Therefore, we deploy many pods, that alltogether request a lot of CPU.

+>  Maybe you have to tweak the replicas-setting for your cluster to provoke that situation

 ```yaml
 apiVersion: extensions/v1beta1